-The largest impacts on the District's financial statement in 2018 had no impact on the District's financial condition; GASB Statement 68, "Accounting and Financial Reporting for Pensions - an Amendment of GASB Statement 27" and GASB Statement 75, "Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions."
-For fiscal year 2018, the District adopted GASB 75, which significantly revises accounting for costs and liabilities related to other postemployment benefits (OPEB).
-GASB 68 and GASB 75 require the District to recognize a pension/OPEB liability of \$3,851,355.
+The largest impacts on the District's financial statement in 2019 had no impact on the District's financial condition; GASB Statement 68, "Accounting and Financial Reporting for Pensions - an Amendment of GASB Statement 27" and GASB Statement 75, "Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions."
+GASB 68 and GASB 75 require the District to recognize a pension/OPEB liability of \$5,884,656.
 For reasons discussed below, this liability serves only to distort the true financial position of the District.
 Users of this financial statement will gain a clearer understanding of the District's financial condition by adding deferred inflows related to pension and OPEB, the net pension liability and the net OPEB liability to the reported net position and subtracting deferred outflows related to pension and OPEB.
-The resulting net position would be \$2,749,145, which is \$3,863,485 more than the net position reported.
+The resulting net position would be \$2,842,658, which is \$4,577,871 more than the net position reported.

-Management's Discussion and Analysis For the Year Ended December 31, 2018
+Management's Discussion and Analysis For the Year Ended December 31, 2019

 Governmental Accounting Standards Board standards are national and apply to all government financial reports prepared in accordance with generally accepted accounting principles.
 Prior accounting for pensions (GASB 27) and postemployment benefits (GASB 45) focused on a funding approach.
-This approach limited pension and OPEB costs to contributions annually required by law, which may or may not be sufficient to fully fund each plan's net pension liability or net OPEB liability.
+This approach limits pension and OPEB costs to contributions annually required by law, which may or may not be sufficient to fully fund each plan's net pension liability or net OPEB liability.
 GASB 68 and GASB 75 take an earnings approach to pension and OPEB accounting; however, the nature of Ohio's statewide pension/OPEB plans and state law governing those systems requires additional explanation in order to properly understand the information presented in these statements.